{{org_field_logo}}

 10. Policy Review

-This policy will be reviewed at least annually or earlier if required due to changes in legislation, CQC requirements, identified risks, business needs, or following an actual emergency.
+This policy will be reviewed at least annually or earlier if required due to changes in legislation, CQC requirements, identified risks, business needs, or following changes to CQC notifications guidance, the CQC Single Assessment Framework, or learning from external events affecting adult social care providers.

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}